 DenominatorNumber of persons in population.

 How Are We Doing?Generally speaking, the Utah marriage rate has experienced a fairly consistent downward trend since the year 2002 with a rate of 10.4.
 The Utah marriage rate did spike in 2015 with a rate of 8.1 and in 2016 with a rate of 9.0, and then in 2017 with a rate of 8.7.
-The rate in 2018 was 8.5.
+The rate in 2019 was 8.1.
 The Utah divorce rate remained fairly consistent with a general downward trend over the past 29 years with an average rate of 4.0.
 The rate was 3.6 in 2016, 3.4 in 2017, but the rate did go up to 3.5 in 2018.

 Page Content Updated On 04/12/2021, Published on 04/12/2021